-Professors Daling and C. Plantinga; Assistant Professors Bijkerk and Westmaas
+Professors Daling and C. Plantinga; Associate Professor Bijkerk; Instructor Reynierse\

-The following courses are recommended for those intending to minor in psychology: 201, 204, 212, 209 or 311, plus a 300-level course.
+The following courses are recommended for those intending to minor in psychology: 201, 204, 212, 311, plus a 300-level course.
 These courses should be taken in the order in which they are listed.
 (Educational Psychology 202 will be counted toward a psychology minor for those who are majoring in Education.)